Continuity sales model

-How a Continuity Program Works
+Procedure

 A consumer can join a plan simply by accepting an introductory offer of merchandise or services.
 Continuity plans may offer an introductory “free trial period” to let potential consumers check out the merchandise or service and decide whether to join the plan.
 If a consumer decides to keep the merchandise beyond the free trial period or fail to cancel the service within the free trial period, not only they must pay, but they automatically become a plan member.

 Some continuity plans give customers an “approval” period.
 That way, customers can check out the merchandise and decide whether to keep it and pay for it.
 Many programs selling collectibles, like stamps or coins, work this way.
 Other continuity plans require people to pay for merchandise when they receive it.

 Joining a continuity plan means the consumer agrees to the plan’s sales method as long as they are members.
 They’ll automatically get periodic shipments of merchandise or delivery of services.
 Consumers won’t get any announcements or rejection forms before each shipment or service period.
 The shipments or services continue until consumers cancel their membership.